QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 ### Bare Essentials for Gameplay

 1. Before proceeding: **It is CRITICAL that you have read the previous section on Folder Structure**.
 Do not proceed until you have completed the steps above.
-2. *Following the previous steps in Folder Structure*, go to your `...\Mod\YourUsername` directory in the Content Browser and create a new Level then open it
+2. *Following the previous steps in Folder Structure*, go to your `Content > Mods > YourUsername`{: .filepath} directory in the Content Browser and create a new Level then open it
     * Whatever you name it will be what it shows up as in-game
         * But do not name it "House" - it is a restricted namespace and will not load in game
 3. Once opened, on the toolbar click Blueprints button and click `Open Level Blueprint`